LesFerch/RightClickTools/README.md

 ### Cmd Here and PowerShell Here as TrustedInstaller

 This opens **Cmd** or **PowerShell** via the SYSTEM account with **TrustedInstaller** privileges.
 This is useful for accessing and making changes in protected folders, such as **WindowsApps**.
 Use with care.

+## PowerShell Core configuration

+If you want the "PowerShell Here" commands to open PowerShell Core instead of PowerShell 5.1, edit the file **RightClickTools.ini** and, in the **PowerShellHere** section, uncomment (remove the semicolon) and change the **Exe=** entry to the path for PowerShell Core.

 ### RegEdit as User